The Brotherhood of Saint Gregory

 Ciarán Anthony DellaFera

-Ciarán Anthony DellaFera is a family medicine physician, the Director of Transgender Medicine, and the Assistant Director of Clinical Informatics at Greater Lawrence Family Health Center in Lawrence, Massachusetts.
-Ciarán specializes in full-spectrum family medicine for urban under-served populations with a special interest in LGBTQ medicine and is a member of the World Professional Association for Transgender Health.
+Ciarán Anthony DellaFera is a family medicine physician, AVP Clinical Informatics and Director of Transgender Medicine at Greater Lawrence Family Health Center in Lawrence, Massachusetts.
+Ciarán specializes in full-spectrum family medicine for urban under-served populations with a special interest in LGBTQIA+ medicine and is SOC.8 Certified GEI teaching faculty for the World Professional Association for Transgender Health.
 Ciarán is a former IBM Distinguished Engineer and a member of the IBM Academy of Technology.
-He lives in Cambridge, and worships and serves at the altar at Church of the Advent, Boston.
+He lives in Cambridge, and worships and serves at the altar at The Parish of the Epiphany, Winchester, Massachusetts.
+He serves on the BSG Benevolent Trust Board.

 Damian-Curtis Kellum